A global linear and local superlinear/quadratic inexact non-interior continuation method for variational inequalities: Application to specific convex sets

 Its gradient and Hessian are

 where $a_i=e_0-e_i$, $b_i=e_0+e_i$ and $ e_i, i=0,\ldots, n$, are unit vectors of $\mathbb{R}^{n+1}$.
 The barrier-based smoothing approximation $p_\mu(z_o,z)=(t,x)$ is then defined by

-The following proposition gives another approach other than that of \cite[Proposition 3.2]{Dingetal} to find the projection onto $C_n$ which is used in the next section for epigraph of matrix operator norm.
-We give its proof in Appendix \ref{proof3}. \begin{proposition} When $(z_o,z,\mu)\rightarrow (z_o^*,z^*,0)$, the limit of the smoothing approximation defined by \eqref{eq:smooth_equa_vector}is the pair $(t^*,x^*)$ given by
+\begin{remark} We note that the smoothing approximation in \eqref{eq:smooth_equa_vector} coincides with the smoothing approximation proposed by Chen in his thesis \cite{CHChen}.
+However, Chen uses a different approach to derive \eqref{eq:smooth_equa_vector}.
+In particular, he shows that the SA is the unique solution of the logarithmic penalty problem associated with the constrained optimization problem that finds the projection onto the epigraph of $l_\infty$ norm.
+We derive the barried-based SA for general polyhedral sets in \eqref{eq:smooth_equa_polyhedral}, and \eqref{eq:smooth_equa_vector} is just a special case of \eqref{eq:smooth_equa_polyhedral}. \end{remark} The following proposition gives another approach other than that of \cite[Proposition 3.2]{Dingetal} to find the projection onto $C_n$ which is used in the next section for epigraph of matrix operator norm.
+We give its proof in \ref{proof3}. \begin{proposition} When $(z_o,z,\mu)\rightarrow (z_o^*,z^*,0)$, the limit of the smoothing approximation defined by \eqref{eq:smooth_equa_vector}is the pair $(t^*,x^*)$ given by

 where $\pi$ is a permutation of $\{1,\ldots,n\}$ such that $|z^*_{\pi(1)}| \geq \ldots \geq |z^*_{\pi(n)}|,$ and $\mathbf k^*$ is the unique nonnegative integer satisfying

 where we let $z^*_{\pi(0)}=\infty$ and $z^*_{\pi(n+1)}=0$.
 Consequently, $\Pi_{C_n}(z_o^*,z^*)=(t^*,x^*)$. \end{proposition}